6 Types of Gaslighting You Might Not Realize Are Happening

 “Maybe I snapped, but you made me do it.”

-Instead of taking responsibility, they spin the story so you end up apologizing for their behavior.
-It’s exhausting.
-And it’s gaslighting.
+Instead of taking responsibility, they twist things until you end up apologizing for their behavior.
+It’s exhausting, confusing, and unfair—and it’s gaslighting.

 4. The Gaslight by Omission